awsdocs/amazon-redshift-developer-guide/doc_source/tutorial-wlm-query-slot-count.md

    select avg(l.priceperticket*s.qtysold) from listing l, sales s where l.listid <40000;
    ```

-1. As the long\-running query is still going in psql window 1, run the following to increase the slot count to use all the slots for the queue and then start running the long\-running query\.
+1. As the long\-running query is still going in psql window 1, run the following\.
+These commands increase the slot count to use all the slots for the queue and then start running the long\-running query\.

    ```
    set wlm_query_slot_count to 2;